Anushreebasics/Anuva_CV-DL_project/README.md

-->How to run the project:
+ How to run the project:

 -Start by forking the repository to your GitHub account.